A Library’s Role in Reconciliation Through Letters to Santa

 A Legacy of Joy and Culture

-The letter writing program at Kettle and Stony Point First Nations Library is a great example of how holiday traditions can serve as a bridge between cultural communities.
-By encouraging children to embrace Anishinaabemowin through Letters to Santa, the library is offering a unique opportunity at reconciliation, which is beautifully woven into the fabric of everyday lives.
+The letter-writing program at Kettle and Stony Point First Nations Library is a great example of how holiday traditions can serve as a bridge between cultural communities.
+By encouraging children to embrace Anishinaabemowin through Letters to Santa, the library offers a unique opportunity at reconciliation, which is beautifully woven into the fabric of everyday lives.

 “It’s heartwarming to see the light in their eyes when this process happens,” Shanu said.
-“And they get to do it in a cultural way too.”
+“And they get to do it culturally, too.”

 “Minobii Niibaa Aname’e Giizhiigad!”- Merry Christmas in Anishinaabemowin